lttng/lttng-modules/README.md

 ### Kernel built-in support

 It is also possible to build these modules as part of a kernel image.
-Simply run the [`built-in.sh`](built-in.sh) script with the path to your kernel source directory as an argument.
+Simply run the [`scripts/built-in.sh`](scripts/built-in.sh) script with the path to your kernel source directory as an argument.
 It will symlink the lttng-modules directory in the kernel sources and add an include in the kernel Makefile.

 Then configure your kernel as usual and enable the `CONFIG_LTTNG` option.